wingillis/computational-capacity/README.md

 ## Installation

+Before installing this project, make sure you have [uv](https://github.com/astral-sh/uv) installed.
+If you don't want to use `uv`, you can likely install via `pip`, although it was not tested.

 ### Creation of the dev environment

 Run these steps when creating the project for the first time.
+Users who find this repository can skip this step, and go to the ["Installing the project"](#installing-the-project) section.

-1. Initialize environment
+Initialize environment:

 ```bash
 uv init